GNOME/meld/docs/hosting.md

 * SSL/TLS is handled by Cloudflare
 * Website is served by Cloudflare Workers
 * Windows binaries are hosted on the GNOME FTP server mirrors
-* Other package options, including Flatpak releases, are built ond hosted by external providers
+* Other package options, including Flatpak releases, are built and hosted by external providers

 Note that the Cloudflare site runs on a private account.